How Trauma Is Carried Across Generations

 “This astute man was noticing a powerful double message in the parent’s action,” Fromm says.
 “Consciously and verbally, the message was 'Here’s Santa.
 Love him.'
 Unconsciously and physically, it was 'Here’s Santa.
 Fear him.'
 The unnamed trauma of 9/11 was communicated to the next generation by the squeeze of a hand.”

-Psychic legacies are often passed on through unconscious cues or affective messages that flow between child and adult.
+Psychic legacies are often passed on through unconscious cues or affective messages that flow between adult and child.
 Sometimes anxiety falls from one generation to the next through stories told.

 He cites another example of group transmission and its reversal.
 "The greatest Chinese historical trauma was undoubtedly the humiliation of the Japanese Imperial land” (1937-1945).
 When Chairman Mao Zedong proclaimed the People’s Republic in 1949 and said “The Chinese People have stood up!” he was repairing historical shame and hurt.